Super Bowl XXXII: Fourth quarter

 Packers coach Mike Holmgren told his team to let the Broncos score to maximize the time the Packers would have on the clock for a potential game-tying drive.
-He admitted later that he had thought that it was 1st and goal rather than 2nd and goal, a crucial distinction in clock-management decision-making on the play.
-Davis then scored his third rushing touchdown on 2nd and goal, leaving 1:45 on the clock.
-The Broncos now had a one-touchdown lead, with the score 31–24.
+He admitted later that he had thought that it was 1st-and-goal rather than 2nd-and-goal, a crucial distinction in clock-management decision-making on the play.
+Davis then scored his third rushing touchdown, with 1:45 remaining in regulation, putting Denver ahead 31–24.

-The Packers attempted one final drive to try to tie the game before the end of regulation and send the contest into overtime.
-Shanahan famously instructed his defensive coordinators to keep playing the same blitzing defense they'd done throughout the game as Green Bay attempted to drive downfield in the final two minutes, rather than playing prevent defense.
+The Packers still had one more chance to either tie the game before the end of regulation and send the contest into overtime, or go for a two-point conversion for the win.
+Shanahan famously instructed his defensive coordinators to keep playing the same blitzing defense they had done throughout the game, instead of falling into a prevent defense.
 Freeman returned the Broncos' kickoff 22 yards to the 30-yard line.
-On the very first play of the drive, the Packers advanced to the Broncos' 48-yard line with a 22-yard screen pass to Levens, leaving them in Broncos territory with 1:30 still remaining in the game and two time-outs.
-But following the first pass, rather than use one of their time-outs, the Packers hurried to the line of scrimmage and ran a second consecutive screen pass to Levens.
-The pass was complete, but Levens was stopped for no gain.
-The play cost the Packers 19 seconds, leaving 1:11 on the game clock and also forcing the Packers to take one of their two time-outs.
+A 22-yard screen pass to Levens immediately advanced the ball to the Denver 48-yard line, with 1:30 remaining.
+Green Bay then hurried to the line of scrimmage and ran another screen to Levens, for no gain.
+The 19 seconds burned off the game clock caused the Packers to take their second time-out.